matthid/synclib/Usage.md

 - #I will add a directory to the list of searched directories for references
 - #r will add a reference to a library
 - open will open a namespace or module (very much like using in C# or import in Java)
-- The last line will be most likely removed in future versions and sets the logfile

 The next lines are more interesting: